Experienced Houston Attorneys Handle White Collar Crime Cases

 - Blackmail — The free flow of data on the internet has put a tremendous amount of personal and embarrassing information into the wrong hands.
 Under Texas law, threatening someone with the release of private information in order to obtain a payment is considered theft.
 We can provide comprehensive counsel if someone claims that you are attempting to blackmail them.

 Though these types of accusations do not involve violence, sentences can run several years depending on the monetary amount involved.
 We have a detailed knowledge of available defenses and will confront those who are making claims against you.

-Contact a skilled Texas white collar crime defense attorney for a free initial consultation
+Contact a skilled Houston white collar crime defense attorney for a free initial consultation

-The Law Offices of Scardino & Fazel represents Houston-area clients in cases of alleged embezzlement, fraud and other white collar crimes.
+Scardino & Scardino represents Houston-area clients in cases of alleged embezzlement, fraud and other white collar crimes.
 Please call 713-229-9292 or contact us online to schedule a free initial consultation at our office.